CoinTracker Review 2026

 Overview

-After testing CoinTracker for over two years across three tax seasons, I can say it handles the Coinbase-to-TurboTax workflow better than anything else I have tried.
-The platform was built by former Google engineers in 2017, and Coinbase Ventures has backed it as their official tax partner.
-If Coinbase trusts them to power their own tax documents, what better endorsement could there be?
-For US investors who primarily use Coinbase and file with TurboTax, this is probably the most polished option available - though you will pay a premium for that convenience.
+CoinTracker handles the Coinbase-to-TurboTax workflow better than virtually any competing tool.
+The platform was built by former Google engineers in 2017, and Coinbase Ventures backed it as their official tax partner — a meaningful signal when Coinbase trusts them to power their own tax documents.
+For US investors who primarily use Coinbase and file with TurboTax, this is the most polished option available, though a premium price comes with that convenience.

 Best For